 “Obstacles don’t have to stop you.
 If you run into a wall don’t turnaround and give up.
 Figure out how to climb it, go through it, or work around it.”

-The Sarnia Super Ninja Obstacle Course Racing (OCR) Club is so much more than just a ‘gym’.
+The Sarnia Super Ninja Obstacle Course Racing (OCR) Club offers a unique program that helps our participants not only build athleticism, but most importantly character.
 Our motto from our inception has been to support youth mental health by helping our participants develop resiliency through physical activity, skill building, positive social interactions, dealing with frustrations, accepting failure as part of the process and celebrating successes.

 When we speak of mental health, what are we talking about?
 Mental health is the state of your psychological and emotional well-being.
 It is a necessary resource for living a healthy life and a main factor in overall health.
 It does not mean the same thing as mental illness, however, poor mental health can lead to mental and physical illness.
 Everyone's mental health is important.
 It needs to be taken care of to make sure you stay healthy overall.